joergjo/BookLibrary-NetCore/README.md

 ****
 ## Configuring the app
 Please make sure to configure your connection string in `appsettings.json` or in your [user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets).

-If you want to run the app in a Docker host, open `docker-compose.yml` and replace `<MONGOHOST>` with the FQDN or IP address of your MongoDB host or service.
+If you want to run the app in a Kubernetes cluster including minikube, open `booklibrary.yaml` and replace `<MONGOHOST>` with the FQDN or IP address of your MongoDB host or service

-If you want to run the app in a Kubernetes cluster including minikube, open 'booklibrary.yaml` and replace `<MONGOHOST>` with the FQDN or IP address of your MongoDB host or service.
+(this assumes MongoDB runs *outside of Kubernetes*).

 ## Building and running the app
 ### [Visual Studio 2017](https://www.visualstudio.com/download)